clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/mixer.rst

 This command adds the specified bundles to the mix bundles list stored in your :file:`mixbundles` file.
 For each bundle you add, mixer checks your local and upstream bundles to ensure the added bundles actually exist.
 If mixer cannot find the bundle, it reports back an error.

-Additionally, when mixer adds a bundle, it tells you whether the bundle is local or upstream.
+When mixer adds a bundle, it will tell you whether the bundle is local or upstream.
 Alternatively, you can learn this information with the :command:`mixer bundle list` command.
 Refer to `List the bundles in the mix`_.